 - connecting people of all ages to the outdoors and inspiring the next generation of outdoor stewards.

-- working in the Maine Woods, practicing sustainable forestry, protecting trees that store carbon, and reconnecting trout and salmon spawning habitat.
+- working in the Maine Woods, practicing responsible forestry, protecting trees that store carbon, and restoring trout and salmon

 - inspiring leaders and giving them the skills they need to succeed through AMC’s Center for Outdoor Learning and Leadership (COLL).

 In addition to knowing you are making a positive impact on the outdoors you can enjoy a suite of benefits that have been designed to give you the very best of the AMC experience.
-Enjoy exclusive invites to President’s Society Adventures, special insider access to AMC expert staff, special outdoors experiences from Washington DC to Maine, and more!
+Enjoy exclusive invites to President’s Society Adventures, insider access to AMC expert staff, and learning opportunities to understand the impact you are making through your generous giving.

 Please note these great benefits do not affect the tax deductibility of your gift.